 \subsection{Regression modelling}

 It is well known that the dependence of the response variable on the covariate(s) is modeled via the conditional mean of the response variable in generalized linear models (GLMs).
 However, for heavy-tailed distributions the mean may not always exist.
-Such distributions are extended to regression models with a link function between other model parameters such as the location, the scale or shape parameters and the covariates. \cite{beirlant1998burr} discussed the regression modelling assuming the response variable follows the Burr distribution. \cite{bhati2018generalized} assumed the response variable follows the generalized log-Moyal distribution with the shape parameter being a function of the covariates. \cite{li2021generalizing} constructed a new subclass models of GBII regressions.
-Here, we assume that the response variable $Y_i$ follows the composite GBII distribution and propose the location parameter $\mu_2(\bm{x}_i;\bm{\beta})$ to be modeled as a function of the covariates $\bm{x}_i$ with regression coefficients $\bm{\beta}$ for $i$-th observation, $i=1,\dots, n$.
-In order to avoid boundary problems in optimization, we consider a log-link function obtaining real values for the location and shape parameters:
+Such distributions are extended to regression models with a link function between other model parameters such as the location, the scale or shape parameters and the covariates \citep{klein2014nonlife}.
+For instance, \cite{beirlant1998burr} discussed the regression modelling assuming the response variable follows the Burr distribution. \cite{bhati2018generalized} assumed the response variable follows the generalized log-Moyal distribution with the shape parameter being a function of the covariates. \cite{li2021generalizing} constructed a new subclass models of GBII regressions.